 “These cause something called necrotizing fasciitis, which is a severe infection that can cause loss of limbs,” Offit explains.
 “Chickenpox can also cause pneumonia which can be fatal.
 The virus can also infect the brain.”

-And living in a first world country with good medical care isn’t the cure-all the anti-vax community might like to believe.
-The United States was a first world country when chickenpox deaths were relatively common in the 1990s and there have not been major medical breakthroughs since that time.
+Which is all to say that chicken pox in kids remains dangerous.
+Up until the 1990s in the United States chickenpox deaths were relatively common.
+There have not been major medical breakthroughs for a cure since that time.
 To the contrary, some of the bacteria responsible for the chickenpox deaths now have antibiotic-resistant forms that can cause even greater complications.

-But beyond the fact that intentionally giving a child chicken pox places them at unnecessary risk for extreme complications, the disease is extraordinarily unpleasant, leaving sufferers incredibly uncomfortable.
+A child contracting chicken pox places them at unnecessary risk for extreme complications.
+The disease is extraordinarily unpleasant, leaving sufferers incredibly uncomfortable.
 Symptoms can include fever resulting in body aches and pains, tiredness, headache, loss of appetite and a full body rash that can spread to sensitive areas like the genitals and the inside of the mouth.
 Children who have chickenpox should stay out of school for up to 5 days.
 The disease may be relatively common, but it should be taken seriously.
 And any parent who voluntarily exposes a child to the disease is attempting to not only hurt that child but put them at risk.

 “People say, ‘I had chickenpox and I’m fine,’” Offit remarks.
 “That’s true because they are still alive.
 The hundred people who used to die of chickenpox are not around to tell their story.”